 The reality is that, yes, it can.
 Whilst the impact of a single individual may be minimal, the damage caused by a number of hikers doing exactly the same thing is anything but.
-Skirting bogs, cutting corners and taking short cuts all contribute to erosion, damaged vegetation and a widening of trails.
+The repercussions of widespread off-trail hiking in heavily trafficked areas include:

 Shoes can be cleaned.
 You can dry your feet at day’s end.
 Damaged vegetation and erosion are not so easily remedied.
 The solution?
 Simple.
 If you are walking on a trail, irrespective of whether it is muddy or not, suck it up and stick to the path.
 Channel your inner Buddhist and follow the “middle way.”

-Note: If walking over trailless terrain in a group, you can lessen your environmental impact by fanning out, in order to avoid forming paths which future hikers may follow.
+Note: The above commentary refers specifically to popular areas in which a formal trail system is in place.
+If walking over trailless terrain in a group, you can lessen your environmental impact by fanning out, in order to avoid forming paths which future hikers may follow.